 As the artistic director of Subtropics, Gustavo Matamoros has introduced Miami to world-premiere performances and exhibitions by renowned American avant-garde artists such as John Cage, Alvin Lucier, Pauline Oliveros, George Lewis, Robert Ashley, Carles Santos, Trimpin, Alison Knowles, Augusto De Campus, Helen Thorington, Phill Niblock, Yasunao Tone, Jacki Apple, Gregory Whitehead, and LaDonna Smith.
 He has also helped to champion the work of experimentalists and sound artists from the Southeast.

-Matamoros is a graduate of the University of Miami and has been a guest resident artist and lecturer at Mills College, University of Utah, Vermont College, UC Santa Cruz, University of Pittsburgh, Carnegie Mellon, Brooklyn College, Dartmouth College, and Wesleyan University.
+Matamoros is a graduate of the University of Miami and has been a guest resident artist and lecturer at Mills College, University of Leeds, North Carolina State University, University of Utah, Vermont College, UC Santa Cruz, University of Pittsburgh, Carnegie Mellon, Brooklyn College, Dartmouth College, and Wesleyan University.
 He has served as a review panelist for the NEA, MAP, Jerome Foundation, Arts International, The Alpert Foundation, and American Composer’s Forum, and has taught electronic and experimental music, sound art, and critical listening at FIU, Miami International University, and the University of Miami.

 Gustavo Matamoros is currently on his second year as resident artist in the i360 XR Theater at Florida International University as well as in the Community Theater at Deering Estate.